Greece & Sicily Marvels

 11 nights

-The cuisine, wine and culture of Sicily, Tunisia, Malta and Greece call out to your connoisseur spirit.
+The cuisine, wine, and culture of Sicily, Tunisia, Malta, and Greece call out to your connoisseur spirit.
 Take a drive out to the renowned Marsala from Trapani and explore the cellars of the Cantine Florio winery, treating your taste buds to the exquisite flavors of local wines.
 The small town of La Goulette contains all the charm and splendor of Tunisia’s rich cultures and history away from the crowds of a major city.
 The marble-white cliffs of Scala dei Turchi in Porto Empedocle are an enchanting sight under the moonlight.
 Traverse every corner of Valletta, famous for its role in TV history as a setting in Game of Thrones.
-With an overnight in Istanbul, you can have an authentic Turkish experience, from a street food tour through culinary bites to a relaxing session at a genuine hammam.
 Appreciate the charm of Nafplion and explore the ancient ruins of the UNESCO-listed Mycenae and Epidaurus.
-Whether trekking the Acropolis of Athens or savoring the honey, olives and fruits of Limnos, there’s adventure to be found in every corner.
+Revel in the vibrant markets and stunning architecture of Chania, Greece, while savoring the local olive oil and Cretan cheese.
+Discover the seaside beauty of Agios Nikolaos, where the azure sea is just as inviting as the charming cafés along the waterfront.
+Dive into the vibrant colors of Milos, Greece, where the landscape offers breathtaking views and hidden coves.
+Whether trekking the Acropolis of Athens or exploring these stunning destinations, there’s adventure and culture to be found in every corner.

 Expedition Exclusives